Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity: Spherical Symmetric Extremal Black Holes

 A set of solutions of (\ref{fieldEOMhor}) is given by

 where

 is called the effective black hole potential \cite{Belluci:2008prd} and

 The last equation in (\ref{solfieldEOMhor}) proves that the scalars $z_h$ are indeed the critical points of $V_{\mathrm{eff}}$ in the scalar manifold ${\bf{M}}$ near the horizon and $z_h \equiv z_h(g,q)$.
-In this case the black hole entropy simply takes the form \cite{Bekenstein:1973prd}
+In this case the black hole entropy simply takes the form \cite{Bekenstein:1973prd, Bekenstein:1973prd1, Bekenstein:1973prd2}

 In addition, the positivity of the entropy (\ref{SBH1}) restricts $r^2_h > 0$.
-All of the above results follow that one can get if $B = \pm A$, then $M^{1,1} \simeq AdS_2$ for $B= -A$ and $M^{1,1} \simeq dS_2$ for $B= A$.\\ Let us relate these results to the results in the preceding subsection.
-Employing the Komar integral on curved backgrounds in \cite{Kastor:2008cqg} to our case, we then get the ADM mass $M_{ex}(z_0(g,q))$ for extremal black holes satisfying \cite{Gibbons:1996prl}
+From all of the above results it follows that one can get if $B = \pm A$, then $M^{1,1} \simeq AdS_2$.
+Whereas, the timelike condition of the Killing vector $\xi = \frac{\partial}{\partial t}$ excludes the case of $M^{1,1} \simeq dS_2$ \cite{KLR}.\\ Let us relate these results to the results in the preceding subsection.
+Employing the Komar integral (\ref{Komarint}), we get the ADM mass $M_{ex}(z_0(g,q))$ for extremal black holes, while we use covariant methods \cite{HS} to obtain \cite{Gibbons:1996prl}

-which implies $\Sigma^i = 0$ for every $i$ or the last condition in (\ref{extremcon1}).
-Thus, it is convenient to have
+Extremizing (\ref{MADMderivative}) implies $\Sigma^i = 0$ for every $i$.
+Since our black hole is static with vanishing scalar charges, we would have \cite{Gibbons:1996prl}

 which implies that the scalar curvature (\ref{scalarcurv}) becomes